tmthyjames/surge/README.md

 # surge
-A math problem generator for elementary school kids that gets more difficult as the user gets better, powered by a flask restful API.
+A math problem generator for my son that gets more difficult as he gets better, powered by a flask restful API.

 To start: